Skip to main content

 How to Strengthen Your Faith in Difficult Times

 When life breaks you in places you never prepared for, faith is not a luxury — it is survival.
 That's exactly how we live our lives here in Nigeria and many people who know the current economic situation seem to wonder and ask about how we manage to survive.
-That's because faith is our currency even though this may not make sense to the sensory perceptions.

 We're not moved by what we see or feel, we're only moved by the word and live by the word of God which is above the systems of this world.